iff-gsc/LADAC/README.md

 - The Simulink blocks are based on Matlab functions saved as m-files.
 This improves the use of version control.
 Diffs can be made easier and the data size of the repository is reduced.
 - It is possible to generate C/C++ code of the library functions.
-This is assured by using the %#codegen directive.
 - All functions are carefully documented using comments in the code.
 This includes literature references to make scientific use easier.